cmayrhuber/raspi-workspace/README.md

-# Home Office via Citrix Workspace App on Raspian Buster
+# Home Office via Citrix Workspace App on Raspberry PI OS Buster

 The Raspberry Pi 4 single board computer supports dual screen configurations and thus has become a silent, serious candidate for Home Office work.

-I am using a Raspberry Pi 4 4GB, with Raspian Buster, 2x screen with an USB speakerphone.
+I am using a Raspberry Pi 4 4GB, with Raspberry PI OS Buster, 2x screen with an USB speakerphone.
-The assumption is that Raspian is installed with the LXDE-pi desktop and that the displays are working.
+The assumption is that Raspberry PI OS is installed with the LXDE-pi desktop and that the displays are working.

 ## What you will find in this HowTo
-* Configuration of Raspian to be able to use a dual screen setup with the Citrix Workspace App.
+* Configuration of Raspberry PI OS to be able to use a dual screen setup with the Citrix Workspace App.
 * Setup echo cancellation with Pulseaudio to be able to make Teams / Skype4Business via Citrix Workspace.

 Ths HowTo uses nano as text editor.
-So whereever you see nano you can use a different editor.
+So wherever you see nano you can use a different editor.

 ### Positives and Negatives
 * The Citrix Workspace App